 Copy Column Transformation in SSIS Example

 STEP 1: Drag and drop the data flow task from the SSIS toolbox to the control flow region.

 STEP 2: Drag and drop OLE DB Source, Copy Column transformation from the toolbox to the data flow region.
-Double click on OLEDB source in the data flow region opens the connection manager settings.
-It also gives an option to choose the table containing the source data.
+Double-click on the OLEDB source in the data flow region to open the connection manager settings.
+It also gives the option to choose the table containing the source data.

 SQL Command Text we used in this SSIS Copy Column transformation example is:

 SELECT [EnglishProductName] ,[StandardCost] ,[Color] ,[ListPrice] ,[DaysToManufacture] FROM [AdventureWorksDW2014].[dbo].[DimProduct] WHERE [StandardCost] IS NOT NULL

 STEP 3: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns also.

 Configure SSIS Copy Column Transformation

 STEP 4: Click OK and drag and drop the arrow from OLE DB Source to Copy Column Transformation.
 Double-click on the SSIS Copy Column Transformation and select the columns you want to duplicate.